-Name of Committee Work Done Issues Addressed Executive No Executive Committee meeting was held in 2015.
+Name of Committee Work Done Issues Addressed Executive No Executive Committee meeting was held in 2016.
 No material issues, such as issues of compliance matters were required to be addressed by the committee.
-Audit Recommended to the Board of Directors and endorsed for approval by the stockholders, the appointment of R.G.
-Manabat &amp; Co., as the Company's independent external auditor for 2015; Reviewed and approved the terms of engagement of the external auditor, including the audit, auditrelated and any non-audit services provided by the external auditor to the Company and the fees for such services, and ensured that the same did not impair the external auditor's independence and objectivity; No material issues, such as issues on compliance matters were required to be addressed by the committee.
+Audit (now Audit and Risk Oversight Committee) Recommended to the Board and endorsed for approval by the stockholders, the appointment of R.G.
+Manabat &amp; Co., as the Company's independent External Auditor for 2016; Reviewed and approved the terms of engagement of the External Auditor, including the audit, audit-related and any non-audit services provided by the External Auditor to the Company and the fees for such services, and ensured that the same No material issues, such as issues on compliance matters were required to be addressed by the committee.